CyberCeli/Makeup/README.md

 #### MVP

-- Built with HTML, CSS, and JavaScript.
-- Styled using Flexbox or Grid.
-- Use Axios to make a request to an external data source for the product pictures and insert some of the retrieved data on to the DOM.
-- Implement responsive design using at least one media query/breakpoint with the drop down bar
-- Deployed site to a hosting service like Github Pages.
-- Make commits to GitHub every day.
-- A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i.
-- Allow user to choose favorites
+- Allow user to search product type with drop down menu
-- Allow users to be able to add their email input
+- render card with brand, name, description, price and imagine link
+- Remove previous search results
-- Create Nav with catorgies
+- Style Card with Flexbox
-- Search function to be able to look up different ingredients(such as if it's hyperallerginic) and types

 #### PostMVP

 - Look into localstorage so you can save data to the user's browser
 - Add a second API.
+- Search function to be able to look up different ingredients(such as if it's hyperallerginic) and types
 - Add creative use of event listeners and UI interaction.
-- Add media queries for responsive design.
 - Add animations.

 ## Project Schedule